Support Us

 How Can You Help?

 If you see an owl that has exposed bone or blood, bugs or insects covering it, no feathers, or an owl that is sleeping, human intervention is required.
-Call Wildlife Rescue’s Support Centre at 604-526-7275.
-To help us return your call quickly, please leave your contact information and observation.
+Please contact our Support Centre for assistance.